cct-datascience/ed2-mandifore/README.md

 ### Job Start Checklist

-Do all of this before starting the next run!
+Do all of this before starting the next job!

 - [ ] Is the R output being saved to workflow.Rout?
 - [ ] Are all the expected `run/` and `out/` folders created locally?